 Value Criteria #5:

 Invest in companies with price to earnings per share (P/E) ratios of 9.0 or less.
-We are looking for companies that are selling at bargain prices.
+Look for companies that are selling at bargain prices.
 Finding companies with low P/Es usually eliminates high growth companies, which should be evaluated using growth investing techniques.

 Value Criteria #6: